I dragged a 2017 office jukebox into 2026, rewired it, and it still keeps the room moving.

 The Architecture

 One thing that confuses people: EchoNest is a shared queue, but individual playback.
 Everyone sees the same queue.
 Everyone can add songs and vote.
 But each person connects their own Spotify account and plays along on their own device.
-EchoNest is the DJ, not the speaker.
+EchoNest decides what plays and when.
+Your device handles the audio.

 ┌─────────────────────────────────────┐